LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_Port_Nyanzaru.md

 Most afternoons the Grand Coliseum in the market ward is open and hosting a variety of events.
 It's possible for a character to join as one of the gladiators [fighting](#fighting) in an event, or they may choose to carouse and spend an afternoon in the spectator stands watching the fights.

 ### Port Nyanzaru: The Executioner's Run
-Outside the city walls in the Old City district is a rectangular pit, commonly called The Executioner's Run, that has been repurposed from an ancient sporting arena into a combat pit.
+Outside the city walls in the [old city](Port_Nyanzaru.md#old-city) district is a rectangular pit, commonly called The Executioner's Run, that has been repurposed from an ancient sporting arena into a combat pit.
 Some varieties of petty legal disputes can be resolved here via trial by combat, and more serious criminals are sometimes sent here to be executed by a pack of velociraptors.
 Crowds from all over the city gather to watch the carnage from above.
 A character can try to get involved in the [fighting](#fighting), or they may carouse and spend the day watching the combats as part of the crowd.

 ![Velociraptors like those at the Executioner's Run](images/raptors_raph04art.jpg)